SabreTools/NDecrypt/README.md

 - **Nintendo DS** -  >99% compatible (Both encryption and decryption)
 - **Nintendo DSi** - 100% compatible (Both encryption and decryption)
-- **Nintendo 3DS** - UNKNOWN (Currently being tested)
+- **Nintendo 3DS** - 100% compatible (Decryption only, encryption is currently being tested)
 - **Nintendo New 3DS** - 100% compatible (Both encryption and decryption)

 Please note the above numbers are based on the current, documented values, not necessarily what is correct.
-For example, in the Nintendo DS set, there are issues with empty secure areas being encrypted or decrypted, prototype cartridges, and unlicensed cartridges, all of which have strange, potentially hacky values in their secure areas.
+For example, in the Nintendo DS set, there are issues with prototype and unlicensed cartridges, all of which have strange, potentially hacky values in their secure areas.

 ## Anything else?